The Art of Gathering with Intention

 Dear Friends and Colleagues,

-Welcome to the Positioning Your Organization to Host 7-Figure Events™ series created to serve as a resource for non-profit leaders looking to host their first special event fundraiser, or reinvigorate a dormant event, but are overwhelmed by the steps involved.
-In my previous article, I discussed Ways to Involve Donors When Making the Case For Support, which can be accessed by following this link.
-As you and your team work to ensure dinner leadership and strategies are in place to strengthen your fundraising efforts, one of the most exciting moments occurs when a corporate chairman or CEO accepts your invitation to be honored.
+In my earlier article, I discussed Ways to Involve Donors When Making the Case For Support, which can be accessed via this link.
+As you and your team work to implement sustainable fundraising strategies, one of the most rewarding moments is when a corporate chairman or CEO agrees to be honored.

 Today, I am pleased to share some insights to consider when Collaborating with Honorees on your signature fundraising event.